 - Remove them from the water with a slotted spoon.
 Serve and enjoy!

-- It's best to use all-purpose potatoes like Yukon Gold or starchy potatoes like Russet.
+- Potatoes: It's best to use all-purpose potatoes like Yukon Gold or starchy potatoes like Russet.
 If you use waxy potatoes, you'll need to use more potato starch.
 If the mixture turns out too dry, simply add a little water.

-- I tested the recipe twice with potato starch, twice with tapioca flour (tapioca starch is the same thing, just a different name), and also twice with cornstarch.
+- Starch: I tested the recipe twice with potato starch, twice with tapioca flour (tapioca starch is the same thing, just a different name), and also twice with cornstarch.
 The recipe works very well with potato starch and also great with tapioca flour.
-The first time I made them with cornstarch, they turned out a quite mushy (that time I peeled the potatoes before I cooked them) but the second time they turned out fine (I didn't peel the potatoes before cooking).
+The first time I made them with cornstarch, they turned out quite mushy (that time I peeled the potatoes before I cooked them) but the second time they turned out fine (I didn't peel the potatoes before cooking).

 - The potato dumplings are a little sticky/gooey at first (especially the ones made with tapioca flour), but once they cool, they firm up nicely.